 Alan was also active with community-focused charities and good causes.
 He served as President & Trustee of Magic Breakfast, the UK's leading school breakfast club charity which feeds thousands of hungry children and he was selected to carry the London2012 Olympic Torch.
 Alan founded and served as Chairman of the British Legion's Young Professionals' Branch (a network for young supporters of the Legion) and is currently their President; served as a primary school governor for 6 years, and sat on Cambridge University's Alumni Advisory Board.
 He is a speaker for Speakers for Schools, a charity founded by ITV Political Editor Robert Peston that places successful business & public life leaders into state secondary schools to give careers advice and motivational talks.
 He is an Ambassador for One Young World, the global leadership summit for young people.

 Alan joined the Conservatives in 2000 as a grassroots rank-and-file member to help William Hague’s “Save the Pound” campaign.
-He continued volunteering for the Party until his election as Havant’s local MP in May 2015, building a reputation for working hard, delivering results, and working collaboratively.
+He continued volunteering for the Party until his first election as Havant’s local MP in May 2015, building a reputation for working hard, delivering results, and working collaboratively.
 He is a member of Party groups such as the Conservative Christian Fellowship (CCF), and a former Chairman of the Coningsby Club, an historic Conservative policy discussion group for Oxbridge Conservatives founded in 1921 whose former Chairmen include Cabinet ministers past and present such as Nigel Lawson, Michael Howard and Jeremy Hunt.
-Alan served on David Cameron’s Globalisation and Global Poverty Policy Group led by former Cabinet Minister Peter Lilley MP (and advised by Sir Bob Geldof) developing the Party's policies for international trade and aid for the 2010 election.
+Alan served on David Cameron’s Globalisation and Global Poverty Policy Group led by former Cabinet Minister Peter Lilley (and advised by Sir Bob Geldof) developing the Party's policies for international trade and aid for the 2010 election.

 Alan’s main policy interests are the economy & business including Britain's leadership of the Fourth Industrial Revolution; education & skills and social mobility; and keeping Britain safe & successful in a changing world (focusing on defence & foreign policy, and Britain’s international economic competitiveness).
 These are all relevant across the Havant constituency and reflect the priorities of local residents.